This post was originally published on Heroic Search blog.

 Happy hours aren’t really anything innovative, but you can combine them with games, food or wine tastings, or some other twist to make them something special.

 If you’re looking to bring in members quickly, you could put together a contest or other type of promotion to help prompt tour schedules (think: Spring Break Signups Get First Month Free).
-Obviously not everyone who takes a tour to will become a member, but you should get a solid influx of new members, provided the discount/promotion was worthwhile.
+Obviously, not everyone who takes a tour will become a member, but you should get a solid influx of new members, provided the discount/promotion was worthwhile.
 Either way, you’ve still increased awareness.

 More than likely, your members are regularly going to out-of-state conferences – how about sending them for free?
 Again, this could be combined with a type of contest if you wanted (Schedule a tour for a friend and be entered for a chance to attend The World’s Greatest Conference in the The Most Fun Place).
 This would work exceptionally well if you operate a coworking space that caters to a specific niche.

 This goes beyond regular Lunch and Learns.
-Providing organized training courses for higher-level skills like coding, SEO, or graphic design can not only become a strong marketing asset for your space, but also help you get press, not to mention the value add for your members if they get a discount on the courses.
+Providing organized training courses for higher-level skills like coding, SEO, or graphic design can not only become a strong marketing asset for your space but also help you get press, not to mention the value add for your members if they get a discount on the courses.

 This could mean certain member companies providing meals on certain days or a dedicated “food fund” that members contribute to on a regular basis or some other arrangement.
 However you work it out, having more lunches in-house will increase the likelihood of new people meeting each other and sharing unique ideas for projects they’re working on.
-And just like the rest of these tips, a food program would be an extremely attractive bonus to a prospective member in the middle of deciding where they should set up shop.
+And just like the rest of these tips, a food program would be an extremely attractive bonus to a prospective members in the middle of deciding where they should set up shop.

 I know, I know, this is a little vague, but that’s intentional since there are just so many ways to do this.
 Things like student programs, courses offered at your space, or even internship arrangements backed by companies in the space.
 Note: An internship program will be that much more effective if you can get a big name that offices out of your space to dedicate X number of internships every season.